Obama, Iran's Rouhani hold historic phone call

 He offered no details about that plan, but emphasized that Tehran's nuclear ambitions are entirely peaceful.

-(Additional reporting by Yeganeh Torbati, John Irish, Steve Holland, Mark Felsenthal; Editing by Mohammad Zargham)
+(Additional reporting by Yeganeh Torbati, John Irish, Steve Holland, Mark Felsenthal and Marcus George; Editing by Alistair Bell and Xavier Briand)